Automatic Failover

 Auto-failover is configured by means of parameters that include the following.

-Maximum count.
+• Maximum count.
 The maximum number of nodes that can fail (either concurrently or sequentially in one or more events) and be handled by auto-failover.
-The maximum value can be up to configured number of nodes, the default is 1.
+The maximum value can be 100 and the default is 1.
 This parameter is available in Enterprise Edition only: in Community Edition, the maximum number of nodes that can fail and be handled by auto-failover is always 1.

-Count.
+• Count.
 The number of nodes that have already failed over.
 The default value is 0.
-The value is incremented by 1 for every node that has an automatic-failover that occurs, up to the defined maximum count: beyond this point, no further automatic failover can be triggered until the count is reset to 0 through administrator-intervention.
+The value is incremented by 1 for every node that has an automatic-failover that occurs, up to the defined maximum count: beyond this point, no further automatic failover can be triggered until the count is reset to 0.
+Running a rebalance will reset the count value back to 0.

-Enablement of disk-related automatic failover; with corresponding time-period.
+• Enablement of disk-related automatic failover; with corresponding time-period.
 Whether automatic failover is enabled to handle continuous read-write failures.
 If it is enabled, a number of seconds can also be specified: this is the length of a constantly recurring time-period against which failure-continuity on a particular node is evaluated.
-The default for this number of seconds is 120; the minimum permitted is 5; the maximum 3600.
-If at least 60% of the most recently elapsed instance of the time-period has consisted of continuous failure, failover is automatically triggered.
-The default value for the enablement of disk-related automatic failover is false.
-This parameter is available in Enterprise Edition only.
+The default is 120 seconds, the minimum permitted is 1 second and the maximum is 3600 seconds.
+Automatic failover is triggered if at least 60% of the most recently elapsed instance of the time-period consists of disk-related continuous failure plus the standard auto failover timeout.

 By default, auto-failover is switched on, to occur after 120 seconds for up to 1 event.
 Nevertheless, Couchbase Server triggers auto-failover only within the constraints described above, in Auto-Failover Constraints.